I recently had the opportunity to provide advice to a freelancer with a question that goes something like this:

 So, if you aren’t going to lower your prices, what can you do?

 The easiest conversation to have is to see what you could cut out of the project in order to meet their budget.
-For example, if you're a web designer, perhaps instead of building a custom design you could offer to provide tweaks a template from Themeforest.
+For example, if you're a web designer, perhaps instead of building a custom design you could offer to provide tweaks to a stock template.
 This not only cuts down the design time but also the development.
-Perhaps they could get by paying you to setup and customize a cloud-based site service (e.g. Squarespace) for them.
+Or perhaps they could get by paying you to setup and customize a cloud-based site service (e.g. Squarespace) for them.
 These specific examples may not be applicable to you, but the idea of thinking outside of the box might make the most sense.
-Think of it this way: $1,000 to custom design a site is on the lower end, but getting paid $1,000 for a couple of hours setting up their Squarespace site is a healthy hourly rate, especially if the client is happy!
+Think of it this way: $5,000 to custom design a site might be a tight budget for you, but getting paid $5,000 for a few of hours setting up their Squarespace site is a healthy hourly rate, especially if the client is happy!

 That being said, there is a more difficult conversation that you can have, which will net you the original quote: Convince them that they are going to spend more money not going with your services.